nulib-ds/bivariate/index.md

 <br>

-* Drop your name and institution you're affiliated with in chat!
 * Don't have an ArcOnline account yet?
 Create one <a href="https://northwestern.maps.arcgis.com/home/index.html">here.</a>
 * Want to follow along the demo?
 [Download Data](/arcgis-online/gis-data/arconline_data_s21.zip)